wp-plugins/editorial-calendar/readme.txt

 * Contributors see everyone's posts and move their own posts, but can only save drafts.
 * Subscribers can't see the calendar.

-You can see how it looks for different usres on our <a href="http://www.zackgrossbart.com/extras/sandbox/wp-admin/edit.php?page=cal">Zack's WordPress Sandbox</a> with the following users:
+You can see how it looks for different users on our <a href="http://www.zackgrossbart.com/extras/sandbox/wp-admin/edit.php?page=cal">Zack's WordPress Sandbox</a> with the following users:

 * edgar the Editor
 * alice the Author